Adritrain09/3DSoundShell/README.md

 # 🎵 3DSoundShell

+3DSoundShell is a music player for the 2DS and 3DS based on the popular 3DShell file explorer.
+As the name suggests, the code was written by [Claude.ai](https://claude.ai/new), and I created the app’s graphics and sound.
+The app isn’t finished yet—there are still some bugs to fix—but it can already play music with a nice interface.

+README by Claude ai

 Lecteur de musique homebrew pour Nintendo 3DS / 2DS
 Interface inspirée de **3DShell** + moteur audio inspiré de **CTRMUS**